 8:30am – 3:30pm

-This free, one-day course features information on infectious disease plans, legal aspects of infectious diseases, types of personal protective equipment (PPE), waste management, disinfection procedures, infectious disease trends, and integration with community partners.
+This free, one-day course features information on infectious disease plans, legal aspects of infectious diseases, personal protective equipment (PPE) for each precaution, waste management, disinfection procedures, and integration with community partners.
 This course is also approved for six hours of NAB continuing education credit for LTC Administrators.